vectordotdev/vector/website/docs/reference/sources/journald.md

 ### batch_size

 The systemd journal is read in batches, and a checkpoint is set at the end of each batch.
 This option limits the size of the batch.
+See [Checkpointing](#checkpointing) for more info.

 </Field>